-Proposed in December 2009, the final Act presents a significant paradigm shift in how the U.S. deploys its financial regulatory system.
-This act impacts all Federal financial regulatory agencies and just about every aspect of the financial services industry.
+Proposed in December 2009, the final Act presents a significant paradigm shift in how the US deploys its financial regulatory system.
+This Act impacts all Federal financial regulatory agencies and every aspect of the financial services industry.
 Surprised?
 You should not be.
 The American public demanded a bold response to the devastating recession and got one.
-Table 4 highlights the Act.
+Table 6 highlights the Act.

-Summary of the Dodd-Frank Financial Reform Act

-Table 4: Dodd-Frank Highlights Derivatives Major new regulations for OTC derivative contracts that were previously unregulated.
+Content Summary of the Dodd-Frank Financial Reform Act Major new regulations for OTC derivative contracts that were previously unregulated.
 Regulations target asset-backed securities, hedge funds, mortgage brokers, and payday lenders.
-New transparency rules address: Closure of regulatory gaps by providing the SEC and CFTC with new authority to regulate OTC derivatives Requires central clearing and exchange trading for derivatives that are pre-approved by the SEC and CFTC.
-Requires new margin limits for un-cleared trades to offset the significant risk such contracts impose on the financial system.
+New transparency rules address: Closure of regulatory gaps by providing the SEC and Table 6: CFTC with new authority to regulate OTC derivatives Dodd-Frank Requires central clearing and exchange trading for Highlights derivatives that are pre-approved by the SEC and CFTC.
+Derivatives Requires new margin limits for un-cleared trades to offset the significant risk such contracts impose on the financial system.
 Swap dealers and major participants are now subject to capital requirements.
 Requires stronger market transparency.
 Clearinghouses and swap repositories must provide improved clarity to assist regulators in monitoring risks.
-Consumer Protections Title X of the Act created a new independent watchdog agency: The Consumer Financial Protection Bureau.
-The Bureau was given the authority to ensure American consumers receive clear, accurate information about mortgages, credit cards, and other financial products.
+Title X of the Act created a new independent watchdog agency: The Consumer Financial Protection Bureau.
+The Bureau was given the authority to ensure American consumers receive clear, Consumer accurate information about mortgages, credit cards, and other Protections financial products.
 The Act also protects consumers from hidden fees, abusive terms, and deceptive practices.
 Administratively, the new agency is under the auspices of the Federal Reserve.